mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 }
 ```

-When a function is called with an array what's sent actually is the name of the array which is the address of the first element/a pointer-to-int (`int *`), this is different from basic types because the array is not copied, instead the function works with the original array
+When a function is called with an array, what's actually sent is the name of the array, which is the address of the first element (a pointer-to-int, `int *`).
+This is different from basic types because the array is not copied; instead, the function works with the original array.

 ```cpp
 const int k_size = 3;